Muchalls Castle: Seventeenth-century reconstruction by the Burnetts of Leys

-Role in Covenanters history
+Role in Covenanters' history

 Muchalls Castle was the location of an important turning point in the Reformation in Scotland.

-In 1638 at Edinburgh signatories to a Covenant opposed imposition of the Episcopal liturgical system then backed by the King.
+In 1638 at Edinburgh signatories to a Covenant opposed the imposition of the Episcopal liturgical system then backed by the King.
 Aberdeen was one of the last holdouts to confirm this covenant, its opposition led by six scholars at Marischal College and King's College remembered as the Aberdeen doctors.
 Sir Thomas Burnett of Leys, Laird of Muchalls Castle, along with James Graham, 1st Marquess of Montrose, Dickson, Henderson, Lord Coupar, the Master of Forbes and others formed a delegation of Covenanters to approach the doctors.
 The doctors offered the Cup of Bon Accord to the Covenanters and had laid out an elaborate banquet; however, very dramatically, the Covenanters refused the Cup, stating they would not meet until the doctors had signed the Covenant.
-The doctors were very disturbed and composed a list of queries, demanding the Covenanters response.
-Muchalls Castle was the site of the Covenanters meeting where they drew up their plucky and learned response to the doctors.
-From this confrontation and other concomitant events, Charles I unexpectedly made sweeping reforms and concessions to the Covenanters including revocation of the Service Book and Canons, repeal of the Perth Articles and enjoined subscription to Craigs Negative Confession of 1580, a document condemning papal errors.
+The doctors were very disturbed and composed a list of queries, demanding the Covenanters' response.
+Muchalls Castle was the site of the Covenanters' meeting where they drew up their plucky and learned response to the doctors.
+From this confrontation and other concomitant events, Charles I unexpectedly made sweeping reforms and concessions to the Covenanters including revocation of the Service Book and Canons, repeal of the Perth Articles and enjoined subscription to Craig's Negative Confession of 1580, a document condemning papal errors.